Table of Contents

 6. Deet Free Homemade Mosquito Spray

-It is easy to make your own mosquito spray that is free from the chemicals and fragrances that are added to store bought sprays.
-This recipe can be made in advance for mosquito season or camping trips.
+This recipe is better made in advance for mosquito season or camping trips.
 You will, however, need small spray bottles such as these.

 - 2 tablespoons of witch hazel or vodka (yes, vodka)